samid737/scrambledev/_posts/2017-03-01-progress-part-1-flight-mechanics-physics-system-world-setup.md

 ## World setup

-Scramble JS will be in 2D side view , hence the world is 2D, similar to UN Squadron for the SNES **(CLICK IMAGE FOR VIDEO)**:
+Scramble JS will be viewed from the side view and the world is 2D, similar to UN Squadron for the SNES **(CLICK IMAGE FOR VIDEO)**:

 [![CLICK FOR VIDEO]({{ site.url }}/scrambledev/assets/images/UN.png)](https://www.youtube.com/watch?v=-C6V_bEmOEQ&t=608s)